csdevignes/trec-coding/README.md

 To run app in local, use ``streamlit run treccoding.py`` Link to app on streamlit community cloud [here](https://trec-coding.streamlit.app/)

+To try it, use one of the resultsheets from scan_resultsheets folder.

+> Better to run community cloud app on Chrome browser.
+> On Firefox, problems with file uploading can happen.

 ## Improvements

 ### CV and interface aspects